 -3 pinches of Cayenne pepper

 Pour out onto sheet pan, arranging the nuts so that there is minimal overlapping.
 Roast for 30-45 minutes at 300 degrees.
 After the first 10 minutes, take the pan out and use a metal spatula to scrape any glaze that has begun to stick to the pan.
 Continue to stir and evenly distribute the glaze as much as possible over the nuts.
 The object is to keep the coating on the nuts, without letting it stick to the pan.
 Sprinkle more chipotle powder (if you like spicy) and salt.
-Return to oven for duration, turning once more in a few minutes if needed.
+Return to oven for the duration, turning once more in a few minutes if needed.
 Nuts should appear shiny and somewhat dark when they are done.
-Remove and leave nuts in pan to cool and when they are completely cool, transfer them to a bowl or bag.
+Remove and leave nuts in a pan to cool and when they are completely cool, transfer them to a bowl or bag.